Same-sex marriage in the United States: Support

 2011 protest in New Jersey by Garden State Equality in support of same-sex marriage and against deportation of LGBT spouses.

+Anti-fascist and anti-Christian Sign at a homosexual rights protest criticizing Christian fascism and Christianity, saying in all caps "Life begins when you standup to Christian fascists".
+Event was located at the Federal Plaza in Chicago of 2008.

 In the United States and Canada, professional organizations including the American Anthropological Association, the American Counseling Association, the American Academy of Pediatrics, the American Medical Association, the American Academy of Nursing, the American Psychological Association, the American Psychiatric Association, the Canadian Psychological Association, the American Sociological Association, the National Association of Social Workers, the American Psychoanalytic Association, the American Association for Marriage and Family Therapy, and the American Academy of Family Physicians have stated that the scientific evidence supports the following conclusions: homosexuality is a natural and normal human sexuality, sexual orientation is not a choice, gay people form stable and committed relationships that are essentially equivalent to the relationships of heterosexuals, same-sex parents are no less capable than opposite-sex parents to raise children, no civilization or viable social order depends on restricting marriage to heterosexuals, and the children of same-sex couples fare just as well or even better than the children of opposite-sex couples.